 —Professor Vasant Dhar, Stern School of Business, New York University

-And this is where to begin, I feel, if you want to understand Machine Learning as a marketer, is this book...
+And this is where to begin if you want to understand machine learning as a marketer, with this book...

 And if you'd like a more musical explanation, here's Eric using the medium of rap to try and explain his thoughts...

 As marketers we all know that a customer’s journey is across a multitude of touchpoints, and machine learning enables patterns to be discovered and pathways to be altered in new ways.

 Next we come to Dan Faggella, Founder of Tech Emergence who specialize in AI market research and as with Eric above, Dan is truly in the middle of conversations around machine learning (so don’t think it is all about ‘follower count’).

 Dan says (basing it on his survey of 50 executives of AI marketing companies) “The biggest near-term impact will be for large firms that sell primarily online and at high volume, here's why:

 - Data collection: Ability to quantify customer touch points across all marketing activities.